-We need Scotland to meet its legal responsibilities to cut air pollution and climate change emissions
+We need Scotland to meet its legal responsibilities to cut air pollution and carbon emissions.

 We want to see opportunities taken for swift cuts in emissions.

 It’s not acceptable that people are still being killed in Scotland because air pollution from traffic remains too high.
 Scotland’s towns and cities have a responsibility to meet the air quality targets laid down in EU law.
 But statutory European limits for key pollutants continue to be exceeded across Scotland’s four largest cities.
 The situation – primarily caused by road transport – is in some cases getting worse rather than better.

 Everyone recognises that climate change emissions must be reduced if Scotland, and the rest of the world, is not to see massive environmental and social damage.
 With transport being responsible for a quarter of all emissions, it is imperative for the Scottish transport sector play a key role in delivering reductions.
 The Scottish Parliament has passed a strong climate change act; unfortunately, there remains no systematic programme of action to make cuts in transport emissions on the necessary scale, with emission levels remaining as high as they were 25 years ago.
 It’s time for the talk about climate change to stop, and for some real and immediate action instead.

 Local Authorities must deliver Low Emission Zones in order to deliver Clean Air

 Local Authorities should establish Low Emission Zones (LEZs) in areas with long-standing air pollution problems in order to take action to stop human health being harmed and reduce deaths.
 The Scottish Government, as part of its forthcoming Low Emissions Strategy, should provide financial incentives to Local Authorities by assisting with the setup costs of LEZs.